marcelooliveira/RoadToMicroservices/Part 02/Article/Article.md

 Now, the test implementagion can be considered complete, and should not be changed again, unless there are changes in the method under test, or in the objects it depends upon.

-But be careful not to test more than you should per test.
+But be careful not to test more than you should per unit test.
 Here, always apply the KISS Principle:
 (Keep It Simple, Stupid).
 Each test must do one thing and one thing only.
 If a single test method is accumulating multiple responsibilities, refactor it and split it into multiple test methods with single responsibilities.